mthomps4/eas-testing/docs/to-test-flight.md

 ## Building for TestFlight

+### Versioning

+We can chat a ton about versioning...
+TLDR we want CI/CD to handle a good chunk of this for us.

 So you have a new target set, and you're ready to build.
 Simlar to our preview command, run:
 `eas build -p ios --profile alpha`